sguox002/leetcode/tusimple.md

 you can start and stop any node, visiting multiple times. graph+ dp + bfs. bitmask dp dp[i,s] ending with node i with mask s.
+(all nodes such as this, or traveller problem uses bitmask dp)

 1197.
 Minimum Knight Moves
 regular bfs, but we shall keep in the first coordinate.